LeudiX/simple-hospital-on-call-management-system/Readme.md

 -Type *python manage.py createsuperuser*

 ## TODO and solved tasks:
--Add picture to users profile
+-*DONE*Add picture to users profile
--Add service stats on main page (Number of doctors, patients attended, doctors team ) -Check Vital Signs validation when creating a new consultation by doctor -*WORKING*Add consultations management on admin session with sorting, pagination and filtering -Add Vital Signs management on admin session with sorting, pagination and filtering -Improve UI of consultations and vital signs management -*DONE*Add search filter bar and pagination to users management (Or use datatables instead)
+-Add service stats on main page (Number of doctors, patients attended, doctors team ) -Check Vital Signs validation when creating a new consultation by doctor -Add profile access to admin on system management -*WORKING*Add consultations management on admin session with sorting, pagination and filtering -Consider implementing a more robust file management strategy, like checking file types and sizes, to ensure that application handles image uploads securely and efficiently
+-Add Vital Signs management on admin session with sorting, pagination and filtering -Improve UI of consultations and vital signs management -*DONE*Add search filter bar and pagination to users management (Or use datatables instead)